On Borrowed Time: Plot

 When Mr. Brink returns for Gramps, the old man knows who it is and, to Pud's delight, tricks Mr. Brink into fetching an apple.
 While stuck in the tree, he cannot take Gramps—or anyone else.
-The only way anything can die is by touching the tree—as does their beloved dog, Betty.
-Gramps has a fence put up around the deadly tree.
+The only way anything can die is by touching the tree.
+When their beloved dog, Betty, does so, Gramps has a fence put up around the deadly tree.

 Demetria plots to have Gramps committed to a psychiatric hospital when he claims that Death, now invisible, is trapped in his apple tree.
 Only Pud and Gramps can hear him.
 Gramps proves his story by holding a gun on his friend, Dr. Evans (Henry Travers), and Grimes the orderly (Nat Pendleton), who has come to take him to the asylum.
 Gramps demands that the doctor kill a fly.
 He can't.
 Gramps shoots Grimes, who wakes up in the hospital hungry instead of dead.
 Elsewhere in the hospital, three patients are "on the brink, but they're holding their own."

 Dr. Evans becomes a believer, but he tries to convince Gramps to let Death down so suffering people can find release.
 Gramps refuses, so the doctor arranges for the local sheriff to commit him.
 Pud is to be delivered to Demetria.
 Gramps realizes that sooner or later he will have to give in.
 He tries to say goodbye to a distraught Pud, who runs away.

 A bird flies into the tree and dies.
 With Marcia's help, and over Mr. Brink's protests, Gramps tricks Demetria and the Sheriff into believing they are scheduled to go with Mr. Brink.
 They beg Gramps to convince Mr. Brink otherwise, and Demetria vows never to bother Gramps or Pud again.
 Marcia and Gramps search for Pud to tell him the good news.